bichitra07/ugc_net_answerkey_checker/README.md

 Download your response sheet PDF from the [NTA website](https://ugcnet.nta.ac.in/).
 *Note: Login required.
 [Currently, Login is closed.]*

+## Wait for the Results

+It will take some time to evaluate the response pdf as it has to be converted to images and then processed. [*Currently, it takes around 2-5 minutes.*]

 ## License

 This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.